ioan-chera/AutoWolf/docs/README.txt

 competitive bots (computer controlled players) who should be able to solve any level, at maximum score.

+This version is 1.0a.
+It's only released for OS X because it contains some critical fixes over 1.0.
+Namely:
+- no longer two executables, one for 10.6 and another for 10.7+.
+Instead, support has been extended to Mac OS X 10.4, but hasn't been tested on that platform.
+- the 10.7+ version didn't even work.
+- NOTE: at the time of release, I can't guarantee how well it will work on OS X versions prior 10.8.

-This version is 1.0.
-It's therefore the first 'feature-complete' version after the two alphas (01 and 02).
+Version 1.0 is the first 'feature-complete' version after the two alphas (01 and 02).
 Currently the bot can finish most maps with enough speed and efficiency, but it doesn't know advanced stuff like solving pushwall puzzles.